EARLY BIRD DEADLINE EXTENDED UNTIL SUNDAY, JANUARY 31, 2021

 Q: I would like to enter a great newscast.
 That newscast had a great item that I would also like to submit.
 May I submit both?

 A: Identical content can appear in two categories.
-For example, a Short Feature which appeared as part of a Best Newscast entry.
+For example, an Enterprise Journalism entry which appeared as part of a Best Newscast entry.
 However, the duration of the overlap should not exceed 25% of the duration of the second entry.

-SAME TOPIC FOR SAME CATEGORY IN RADIO AND TV?
+SAME TOPIC FOR SAME CATEGORY IN AUDIO AND VIDEO?

 Q: Can you enter the same category in both radio and TV?
 For example, a flood for Breaking News.